-Coastal inundation on the U.S. west coast is often caused by the co-occurrence of high tides and energetic ocean waves.
-During storms, wave runup can reach several meters above tide level.
+Coastal inundation on the U.S. West Coast is often caused by the co-occurrence of high tides and energetic ocean waves.
+During storms, wave run-up can reach several meters above the tide level.
 Existing simple inundation models yield qualitative general information but not the information most valuable for issuing site-specific warnings for highway closures and sand-bagging.
 Quantitative inundation observations are critically needed to improve model accuracy.
-With rising sea levels and El Niño winters, it is crucial that a West Coast inundation model be developed for future safety and protection of coastal communities.
+With rising sea levels and El Niño winters, it is crucial that a West Coast inundation model be developed or future safety and protection of coastal communities.

 The goal of the Cardiff Beach Erosion and Inundation Project is to develop field-validated, site-specific inundation models for use in providing real-time warnings of wave and tide-induced coastal inundation.
 Groups interested in inundation information include lifeguards, the National Weather Service and Emergency Alert Network, recreational beachgoers, US Army Corps of Engineers, California Department of Transportation, California Coastal Commission, as well as regional city and county governments.
 Real-time users (e.g. highway departments) have indicated a willingness to work cooperatively to improve the warnings by providing information on when highways flood during storm events.